CKyriacou1/CKyriacou1.github.io/index.md

 ---
 # **Programming Languages**
-### Intermediate KNowledge of the HTML programming language.
+### Intermediate Knowledge of the HTML programming language.
 ### Intermediate Knowledge of the MATLAB programming language
 ### Intermediate Knowledge of the Rstudio programming language
 ---